Skip to main content

 Convert an Output Data Tool to an Input Data Tool

-1. Right-click the Output Data tool you want to convert to an Input Data tool.
+1. On the workflow canvas, right-click the Output Data tool you want to convert to an Input Data tool.

 2. Select Convert To Input Data.